jennaallen/football_schools/tidy_football_schools_dw.md

   if (!(games %in% c("schedule", "bowls"))) {
     stop("Argument must be either 'schedule' or 'bowls'", call. = FALSE) }
-  # create urls based on the desired years and if user wants all games or just bowl games
+  # create urls based on the desired years and if user wants all games or bowl games
   urls <- paste0("https://www.sports-reference.com/cfb/years/",years,"-",games,".html")

   # get html from urls